Astro-Kirsty/gammapy_Adelaide_2024/README.md

 If the cells run without any error and prints `105`, **Congratulations!
 You have correctly set-up gammapy**

+### If you have any issues with installation please contact Kirsty via email feijen@apc.in2p3.fr

 ## Tutorials and timetable

 Session 1 - 1D spectral simulation